AdobeDocs/experience-manager-cloud-service.en/help/security/configuring-advanced-networking.md

 # Configuring Advanced Networking for AEM as a Cloud Service {#configuring-advanced-networking}

+>[!INFO]
+>
+>The advanced networking feature is part of the 2021.9.0 release and will be rolled out soon.

 AEM as a Cloud Service offers several types of advanced networking capabilities, which can be configured by customers using Cloud Manager APIs.
 These include:

 * Flexible Port egress - configure AEM CS to allow outbound traffic out of non-standard ports